MirjamKarlssonMueller/BINP29/Taxa_Finder/README.md

 ## Commands

 <p> The script will take a query (or several) and return the lineage from the root of the taxonomic tree to the query (in case of several, for each query).
+It can be run as part of a pipeline, as one can run it with input and output file.

 ### Run in command line: